JaumeL/My_SQL_Projects/README.md

 I wrote different SQL queries using SELECT, FROM, WHERE, GROUP BY, ORDER BY and LIMIT clauses.

-I also performed subqueries as a filter on WHERE clauses.
+I also performed simple subqueries as a filter on WHERE clauses.

 Finally, I used aggregate or summarized functions such as SUM, AVG, COUNT or MAX and MIN to get aggregate numerical data and aliased columns for analysis' better understanding.